 - Will your content be in the form of a call-to-action or mainly in the form of entertainment?

-Note: Here is your guide to social media image sizes 2021 that would help you stay on top of your content marketing strategy.
+Note: Here is your guide to social media image sizes that would help you stay on the top of your content marketing strategy.

 Categorize Your Content

-Consider categorizing your content for social media; otherwise, you'll end up sharing the same content, which gets annoying.
+Consider categorizing your content for social media; otherwise, you'll end up sharing the same content, which gets monotonous.